Your Guide to Manufactured Home Utility Systems

-Before moving a manufactured or modular home to a community or intended home site, check to see that the electric power supply available meets the requirements of your home.
-Wiring of inadequate capacity can result in low voltage to the home and a drop in efficiency of lights and appliances.
-Motors may burn out and you may be paying for electricity that you do not use.
+Before you move to a manufactured or mobile home community or intended home site, ensure the electric power supply available meets your home’s requirements.
+Inadequate wiring capacity can result in low voltage, poor energy efficiency, and motor burnout — causing you to pay for electricity that you do not use.

-If you add electrical appliances (both major and hand appliances) to your home, be sure your wiring is adequate to provide the appliance with electricity.
-The more appliances added, the larger the wiring entering the home must be.
+If you add electrical appliances to your home — whether they’re major or handheld appliances — be sure your wiring can provide enough electricity.
+The more appliances you add, the greater the wiring entering the home must be.

-It is extremely important that the neutral conductor (white wire) not be grounded in or anywhere on the manufactured home or the home’s service entrance cabinet.
+The neutral and ground wires must remain isolated from each other throughout the home and out to the source or supply from the branch or utility pole.
+It’s extremely important that the neutral conductor (white wire) isn’t grounded in or anywhere on the manufactured home or the home’s service entrance cabinet.
 Grounding through your home’s hitch caster or metal stabilizer is not safe.
 The only approved method of grounding a manufactured home is through an electrically isolated grounding bar located in the electrical distribution panel board.
 This bar bonds all non-current carrying metal parts of the manufactured home for grounding to a single point.
-Your electrical installer should know the proper method of installation to conform with the National Electrical Code (NFPA 70, ANSI C-1).

-Your Jacobsen Home has another safety feature in its electrical distribution panel.
-It contains electrical circuit breakers rather than a fuse-type electrical panel.
-The non-fuse panel has a series of breakers, which eliminate the need for fuses.
-The breakers protect the home against overloading of the wiring.
+Your manufactured home has another safety feature in its electrical distribution panel: electrical circuit breakers.
+These breakers eliminate the need for fuses.
+They have non-fuse panels that include a series of breakers, which protect the home against overloading of the wiring.

-A GFCI receptacle is a safety device installed to protect people from electrical shock.
-In a manufactured home, GFCI receptacles are found in place for:
+Ground Fault Circuit Interrupter (GFCI) receptacles are safety devices installed to protect you from electrical shock.
+In a manufactured home, GFCI receptacles are found in place of: